gyng/book/slides/unicode/unicode.md

 ---

-## Use UTF-8 for all source code
+## Use UTF-8 for all source code if possible

 - Configure your text editor

+---

-- Magic comments for some languages
+## Magic comments for some older languages

 ### 💎 Ruby $\leq$ 1.9.x